 Once your SSH connection is established and you are authenticated, the remote shell environment is then executed.
 There are a couple of issues that can occur at this point as described below, followed by actions you can take to address them.

-To troubleshoot SSH issues, you will need to make sure your Droplet is responding normally from the web console with a working network configuration.
-Before troubleshooting SSH, you should always check your cloud panel for ongoing issues in the region impacting your Droplet, the hypervisor status, and the state of the Droplet through the web console.
+To troubleshoot SSH issues, make sure your Droplet is responding normally from the Droplet console with a working network configuration.
+Before troubleshooting SSH, you should always check your control panel for ongoing issues in the region impacting your Droplet, the hypervisor status, and the state of the Droplet through the Droplet console.